jackdarker/xb360ChatpadToKM/README.md

 ## Credits

 This program is based on the modified KytechN24's xbox360wirelesschatpad (https://github.com/KytechN24/xbox360wirelesschatpad).
-The major difference to this program is that it map to a virtual Joystick supports multiple controllers.
+The major difference to this program is that it maps to a virtual Joystick and supports multiple controllers.

-This program uses InputSimulator-Library branch ??
+This program uses InputSimulator-Library branch with mouse support http://??